-One of the first things every new homeschooling parent needs to do is to understand and fulfill their state’s homeschool laws.
-These homeschooling regulations are often a few simple tasks that you complete at the outset of your homeschool experience.
-The team at Homeschool.com has created a quick and handy reference of all 50 state Department of Education pages that discuss state homeschooling regulations.
+One of the first things every new homeschooling parent needs to do is to understand and fulfill their state’s homeschooling requirements.
+These homeschool laws are often a few simple tasks that you complete at the outset of your homeschool experience.
+The team at Homeschool.com has created a quick and handy reference of all 50 state Department of Education pages that discuss state homeschooling requirements.
 If a state did not have its own DOE website then we have linked to the National guidelines listing state homeschool regulations.

-We would suggest, however, to avoid contacting your local school district beyond what is necessary.
+We would suggest, however, avoiding contacting your local school district beyond what is necessary.
 As to be expected, their job is to keep students in public schools, and they may not provide the information you need for homeschooling.
 Finally, your state may require homeschooling parents to have a high school diploma or college degree, so make sure to be familiar with all of your state homeschooling regulations.

-Veteran Tip: Some local districts may request more information from homeschooling families than their state requires.
+Veteran Homeschooler Tip: Some local districts may request more information from homeschooling families than their state requires.
 Being aware of your rights and your state homeschooling laws can keep you from extra effort.

 How to Homeschool Step 2:

 Ok, but first you need to know your “why!”
 One of the first things that I do each year is to write out “why” I am planning to homeschool that year.
 I know… it sounds a little crazy, but hang on.

 Veteran Tip: I write out my “WHY” with all the passion and determination that I have at the beginning, so that later in the year when the bad day(s) come I can pull that “golden nugget” out and let my own words refresh and restore my vision.